trussworks/sesh/README.md

 1. Sessions can be ended server-side, immediately rejecting all further requests from that session
 2. Only one session can be active at a time, if you login while you have a session active the old one will be ended.
-3. The browser stores the session in an HttpOnly cookie, minimzing the attack surface area for intercepting the session
+3. The browser stores the session in an HttpOnly cookie, minimizing the attack surface area for intercepting the session
 4. All session lifecycle events are logged: creation, destruction, reuse, and invalid requests.

 ## Configuration